Public Affairs: Online Master's Degree

 Courses for this program are 100 percent online, taught by the same instructors who teach the on-campus MPA, and scheduled in 9-week terms.

-Successful completion of the program requires seven core courses, two specialization courses and four electives.
+Successful completion of the program requires seven core courses, two specialization courses and two electives.
 All courses are 3 credit hours each.

 The University reserves the right to change or cancel courses as needed.